92green/dataparcels/packages/dataparcels-docs/src/pages/ui-behaviour.md

 import Link from 'gatsby-link';
 import SubmitButton from 'examples/SubmitButton';
+import ValidationExample from 'examples/ValidationExample';
 import Autosave from 'examples/Autosave';
 import EditingArraysDrag from 'examples/EditingArraysDrag';
 import EditingArraysFlipMove from 'examples/EditingArraysFlipMove';
 import ParcelBoundaryDebounce from 'examples/ParcelBoundaryDebounce';
 import ParcelBoundaryPure from 'examples/ParcelBoundaryPure';
+import ParcelMetaConfirmingDeletions from 'examples/ParcelMetaConfirmingDeletions';
+import ParcelMetaSelections from 'examples/ParcelMetaSelections';
 import {Divider} from 'dcme-style';

 # UI Behaviour